Bluetooth IoT Market Set to Nearly Quadruple by 2024 as Smart Home Exceeds 800 Million Device Shipments | 14.01.20 | finanzen.ch

 Meistgelesene Nachrichten

-Wall Street kommt kaum vom Fleck -- SMI erholt sich etwas -- DAX nahe Nulllinie -- Asiens Börsen schliessen uneinheitlich
+SMI letztlich im Plus -- DAX beendet Tag nahe Nulllinie -- Asiens Börsen schliessen uneinheitlich

 Börse aktuell - Live Ticker

-Wall Street bewegt sich in einer engen Range um die Nulllinie.
-Der heimische Markt präsentiert sich am Dienstag inzwischen etwas fester.
-Das deutsche Börsenbarometer kann sich derzeit nicht so recht entscheiden.
-Die Aktienmärkte in Fernst notierten am Dienstag mit unterschiedlichen Vorzeichen.
+Der heimische Markt präsentierte sich am Dienstag schlussendlich fester.
+Das deutsche Börsenbarometer konnte sich nicht so recht entscheiden und beendete die Sitzung dann nahe der Nulllinie.
+Die Aktienmärkte in Fernost notierten am Dienstag mit unterschiedlichen Vorzeichen.

 Finanzen.net News